 Primarily a studio painter, the time I spend outdoors walking or sitting with my sketch book is a process of gathering and recording information to use in my studio painting.
 Inspired by dramatic lighting in the landscape, I make careful observations about the light and resulting shadows, noting how it influences the colors I see before me.
 Because I am always looking for ways to push the color, I exaggerate and expand the barest hint of color I see in nature.

 I am completely devoted to the medium of soft pastel.
 It is the direct contact with the paper, the buttery softness of the sticks, the lushness of the colors and all the techniques this medium allows me to explore, that captivates me.
 My paintings evolve as I float layer upon layer of pure color each one influencing the other.
-I rarely blend the layers to preserve the luminous quality of pastel that has been my fascination for 15 years.
+I rarely blend the layers to preserve the luminous quality of pastel that has been my fascination for over 15 years.
 I have studied with nationally recognized artists Colette Odya Smith, W Truman Hosner, Marla Bagetta, Christine Debrosky, and Nancy King Mertz.

 My work is in hospital and private collections throughout the United States, the Teaching Collection of the Trout Museum, Appleton, WI and the Permanent Collection of the Miller Art Museum, Sturgeon Bay, WI.
 In 2014 I was awarded Signature Membership in the Pastel Society of America.